bartderks/notes/homebrew.md

-# brew.sh
+# Homebrew package manager for MacOS

-Using the brew package manager (https://brew.sh) to install different applications on my MacBook Pro.
+Using the Homebrew package manager (https://brew.sh) to install (and update) applications on my MacBook Pro.
+Not all applications are always updated using Homebrew.
+Most applications (especially casks) have internal update mechanisms in the application itself.

 ## Install

-Install of brew:
+Install of Homebrew:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-After installation has finished (will also be displayed in installation output):
+After installation has finished execute the following (will also be displayed in installation output):

 ```
 (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> /Users/bart/.zprofile
 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

+Please note that this still refers to using the zsh shell.
+I changed that, at a later stage, to bash and instead of putting the ```eval``` command in .zprofile you put it in .bash_profile

 ## Packages